NortexApp/nortex-ios/README.md

-SDN iOS SDK
+NORTEX iOS SDK
 ==============

-This open-source library allows you to build iOS apps compatible with SDN an open standard for interoperable Instant Messaging
+This open-source library allows you to build iOS apps compatible with Nortex an open standard for interoperable Instant Messaging

 This SDK implements an interface to communicate with the SDN Client/Server